veehimself/ztm-python-developer-scripting/pdf-playground/PDF-Watermarker/README.md

 # PDF-Watermarker
-### simple program that adds watermark to the provdided pdf
+### simple program that adds watermark to the provided pdf
 ---
 #### variables
 ```python